suchipi/quickjs/README.md

 - `.js` extensions can now be omitted from import specifiers; they're optional.
 - If your import specifier points to a folder, it will attempt to load `index.js` from that folder.
+- Synchronous import function added (`importModule`), which provides the same module record object you would get via dynamic (async) import.
+- JS api for using the engine's configured module name normalization function was added (`resolveModule`).
 - Adds the global `require`, a CommonJS-like synchronous module loading function.
   - The `require` function is not fully CommonJS-compliant; for instance, `require.main` is not present. `require.resolve` is, though.
 - Adds `import.meta.require`